Bleap Mastercard Review 2026

 USDC, USDT, ETH, BTC, SOL, USDE

-The real differentiator is the yield on idle balances: 5% on EUR, 11% on USD.
-At EUR 5,000 sitting in your Bleap account, you earn EUR 250/year in yield - more than double the maximum cashback.
+The 20% headline rate sounds dramatic but applies only to small recurring subscriptions ($10-30 each).
+The realistic rate for most spending is 1-2%.
+Where Bleap differentiates is the yield on idle balances: 5% on EUR, 11% on USD.
+At EUR 5,000 sitting in your Bleap account, you earn EUR 250/year in yield.
 Bleap turns your spending card into a yield-bearing account with spending capability.
-No other card in SpendNode's card database does this.
+No other crypto card we cover pairs those pieces this directly.

 Card Specs: What You Are Actually Getting